How to get a personal loan despite a low CIBIL Score?

 “What do I do now to pay the school admission fees?”

 Ajay didn’t have so much time.
-For him, the last question of arranging money for the school fees was the most important as of now.
+For him, arranging money for his daughter’s school fee was the most important as of now.

-Since the doors of the banks were closed to him, he didn’t want to waste any more time.
+Since the doors of the banks were closed to him due to low CIBIL score, he didn’t want to waste any more time.
 He was actively looking for other sources for the loan.